new glass artwork for university of alaska fairbanks

 Dichroic float glass is clear glass with multiple micro-layers of metal oxides giving it colorful iridescent and reflective properties.
 Surprising shifts in color can be seen at different viewing angles in this dynamic glass.

-Custom daylight 5300K LED light panels will illuminate the central square “coverslip” of art glass from behind.
-This true white light will enhance the art glass and brighten the corridor with a full range of colors especially during dark winters.
+Custom daylight 5300K LED light panels illuminate the central square “coverslip” of art glass from behind.
+This true white light brightens the corridor with a full range of colors especially during dark winters.

 Stainless steel stand-off mounting hardware suspends the glass off the wall, allowing transmitted light to cast a colored glow behind and around each artwork.